aiabir/aliimamabir.github.io/_pages/projects.md

 **Speech based interaction app for the visually impaired:**  Using an android phone as a remote, users can use text editors on computers, listen to music, read E-books and search files.
 Developed for thesis implementation using android, Java Swing, Google Speech.

-**Railway Ticket Management System**  Web application for processing Railway tickets.
+**Railway Ticket Management System:**  Web application for processing Railway tickets.
 Developed using C#, ASP.NET, MSSQL.

-**General Knowledge Enhancer**  An Android smartphone application that allows students to develop and enhance their general knowledge about Science, Math and International affairs.
+**General Knowledge Enhancer:**  An Android smartphone application that allows students to develop and enhance their general knowledge about Science, Math and International affairs.